Venzory/Venzory/docs/inventory/RECEIVING_MODULE_IMPLEMENTATION.md

 ## Overview

-Successfully implemented a comprehensive **Receiving Module** for Remcura V2, including goods receipt functionality and quick stock count capabilities.
+Successfully implemented a comprehensive **Receiving Module** for Venzory, including goods receipt functionality and quick stock count capabilities.
 The module is fully mobile-optimized with barcode/QR scanning support.

 **Note:** This is the canonical receiving implementation.
 The legacy `OrderItemReceipt` model has been removed in favor of the unified `GoodsReceipt` system.